YassinEldeeb/create-prisma-generator/CONTRIBUTING.md

 ```

 so after you make changes to any of the listed packages you just run `pnpm cli` to test the main `create-prisma-generator` cli that would execute all of the other tiny CLIs.

-## Notes

-1. Remember that any commits you'll make has to be named [conventionally](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format) so that [semantic-release](https://github.com/semantic-release/semantic-release) can pick up the type of change you've made to the packages and bump the packages respectively, but don't worry to much, [Husky](https://github.com/typicode/husky) is setup with [Commitlint](https://github.com/conventional-changelog/commitlint) to validate your commit messages before they're commited and give you some hints to help you write better commit messages.